drewww/breach/docs/plan.md

    d.
 The render is like a "•" for transit spots, and then the drawable grayed out.
    e.
 If there's impact damage maybe put that on the tile getting colided with.
 1. (done) Rebuild push animation system.
-1. Build a grenade type weapon?
+1. (done) Build a grenade type weapon?
 1. (NEXT) Build a basic "shot" animation to help communicate what's happening in current demo videos.
 This is super simple.
 1. (DONE) Build a rocket -- has a destination but takes some turns to get there and can be intercepted and maybe shot?? or pushed??
    a.
 This is intriguing.
 So it's an actor, with a smoke emitter, facing, and a special controller.
 It's spawned at a location and locks in a path and is on that path moving ...
 N a turn.